Coverage of tonight's Cards and Brewers game can be heard on Newstalk 97.3 WTIM beginning at 6:40pm.

 Peralta snapped St. Louis' 10-game homerless streak with a solo shot in the

-fifth inning, then added a three-run blast in the sixth to give the Cardinals
+fifth inning, then added a three-run blast in the sixth to give the Cardinal

 a 6-0 lead and chase Pittsburgh starter Edinson Volquez (1-2) from the game.